 Mydoma pricing

-Mydoma offers three main plans: the Starter plan, which costs $49 per month, the Professional plan, which costs $69 per month, and the Professional Team plan, which costs $99 per month.
+Mydoma offers one core plan, which is $64 per user per month.
 The Professional and Professional Team plans offer all of the basic features, including time tracking, purchase orders, task management, reporting, and QuickBooks integration.

-However, in order to create unlimited renderings, you’ll need to gain access to Mydoma Visualizer Pro Plan, which costs an additional $30 per month.
+However, in order to create unlimited renderings, you’ll need to gain access to Mydoma Visualizer Plan, which costs an additional $50 per month.
 There are Mydoma alternatives available that include unlimited renders on all plans (no add-ons required!).

 Here are our top recommendations for the best Mydoma alternatives.